-Murrumbidgee Council has two (2) development control plans in force, with the Jerilderie Development Control Plan 2012 (DCP) being relevant to the land.
+Murrumbidgee Council has two (2) development control plans in force, with the Jerilderie Development Control Plan 2012 (DCP) being relevant to Coree Central Hall.
 This document is published on the NSW Planning Portal and on Council's website.

 3.4 Review of this plan